loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

     Our software evolves as time goes by, such as libraries.
 Based on this, we should evaluate the tradeoffs of upgrading dependencies.

-By the end of this Working Group, we could achieve the expected goals: backend tests step execution time is about 6 minutes (73% improved).
+By the end of this Working Group, we achieved our expected goals: backend tests step execution time running in about 6 minutes (73% of improvement).

 Even better than that, we had a great moment to reflect on our practices and raise improvement items.